dashapyly/Find-Political-Donors-Insight-Challenge/README.md

 ## Implementation

 Our approach uses the standard Python + Pandas stack for data analysis.
-We calculate the running median using two heaps because it scales better to large datasets than approaches which use a sorted list.
+We calculate the running median using two heaps because it scales better to large datasets than using a sorted list.